Tips for Acing your Video Interviews

 Again, you don’t need to have a massive conference room dedicated to making video calls.
 Just make sure your space is clean, clear, isolated if possible, and generally free of any potential distractions.

 Become proficient in all major online interview platforms

 Companies may vary in the different kinds of platforms they use, but they’re all using one type of video conferencing program or another.
 That’s why it makes sense to understand how to use these platforms now.
 Some popular video conferencing formats include Zoom, Skype, GoTo Meeting, or Microsoft Teams.

-Once you schedule an interview, you’ll want to dedicate all your time to focus on the interview itself.
+Once you schedule an interview, you’ll want to dedicate all your time to focusing on the interview itself.
 Your mental energy should be spent making the case for how you can bring value to the company and why you’re the right person for the position.
-If you spend too much time trying to figure out the controls on a video conferencing app the morning of your interview, it can serve as a distraction to you.
+If you spend too much time trying to figure out the controls on a video conferencing app on the morning of your interview, it can serve as a distraction to you.

-Take the initiative now to sign up for accounts to the most popular video conferencing applications and learn how to use them.
+Take the initiative now to sign up for accounts with the most popular video conferencing applications and learn how to use them.
 Test your computer’s webcam to make sure it functions effectively – most video conferencing platforms give you the ability to test your camera and microphone.